PasiKoodaa/GLM-4-Voice/README.md

 * Gradio’s streaming audio playback can be unstable.
 The audio quality will be higher when clicking on the audio in the dialogue box after generation is complete.

 ## Examples
-We provide some dialogue cases for GLM-4-Voice, including emotion control, speech rate alteration, dialect generation, etc. (The examples are in Chinese.)
+We provide some dialogue cases for GLM-4-Voice, including emotion control, speech rate alteration, dialect generation, etc. (The examples are in English.)

 * Use a gentle voice to guide me to relax